-"Qualified Hedge Agreement" shall mean an interest rate exchange, cap, floor or collar agreement between the Commonwealth and a Hedge Provider based upon a notional amount, where (a) the Hedge Provider, or the person who guarantees the obligation of the Hedge Provider to make any payments due to the Commonwealth, has unsecured long-term obligations rated, or (b) the hedge agreement itself is rated, in each case as of the date the hedge agreement is entered into, by any Rating Agency then maintaining a rating on the Notes Outstanding in either (i) a Rating Category, with respect to each such Rating Agency, at least equal to "A," but in no event lower than the Rating Category designated by such Rating Agency for the Notes Outstanding subject to such hedge agreement or (ii) a lower Rating Category which any such Rating Agency indicates in writing to the Commonwealth and the Trustee will not, by itself, result in a reduction or withdrawal of its rating on the Notes Outstanding (without regard to Credit Enhancement) subject to such hedge agreement that is in effect prior to entering into such hedge agreement.
+"Qualified Hedge Agreement" shall mean an interest rate exchange, cap, floor or collar agreement between the Commonwealth and a Hedge Provider based upon a notional amount, where (a) the Hedge Provider, or the person who guarantees the obligation of the Hedge Provider to make any payments due to the Commonwealth, has unsecured long-term obligations rated, or (b) the hedge agreement itself is rated, in each case as of the date the hedge agreement is entered into, by any Rating Agency then maintaining a rating on the Notes Outstanding in either (i) a Rating Category, with respect to each such Rating Agency, at least equal to "A," but in no event lower than the Rating Category designated by such Rating Agency for the Notes Outstanding subject to such hedge agreement or (ii) a lower Rating Category which any such Rating Agency indicates in writing to the Commonwealth and the Trustee will not, by itself, result in a reduction or withdrawal of its rating on Commonwealth general obligation bonds or will not, by itself, result in a reduction or withdrawal of its rating on the Notes Outstanding (without regard to Credit Enhancement) subject to such hedge agreement that is in effect prior to entering into such hedge agreement.

-"Rating Agency" shall mean any of Moody's Investors Service, Inc., Standard & Poor's Ratings Group, a division of the McGraw-Hill Companies, and Fitch Ratings Inc. and their respective successors or assigns.
+"Rating Agency" shall mean any of Moody's Investors Service, Inc., Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., and Fitch Ratings Inc. and their respective successors or assigns.